Document updated on Feb 15, 2023

 output_encoding

 defines how you would like to offer the content to the end user.
-As the configuration does not specifies it, the default json
+As the configuration does not specifies it, the defaultjson

-define the SOAP endpoint.method
+define the SOAP endpoint. - The

-we are sending to the SOAP service is a POST
+we are sending to the SOAP service is aPOST

-, but we allow a GET to the end-user, e.g., GET /country/US
+, but we allow a GET to the end-user, e.g.,GET /country/US

 path

-defines where the external template is, using a relative dir ./
+defines where the external template is, using a relative dir./

-based on KrakenD’s working directory, but it can also be an absolute path.Finally, there are a few additional basic manipulation options, that strip undesired content:
+based on KrakenD’s working directory, but it can also be an absolute path.

 target